tobiasderoos/orml_assignment_2_part2/markdowns/part_2.md

 ## States

-- A high reward if the optimum value is high.
+- A feasibile mask, which item is available?
-- Negative reward if no solution is found
-- negative reward if time limit is reached.
+- Remaining capacity
+- Item features (normalized)
+  - weight
+  - profit
+  - quadratic profit interaction when added
+- knapsack features:
+  - weight
+  - selected items

   ## Actions

+- Items possible to select

+If already selected, then what?

+Q[i] = -∞  if available[i] = 0

+- Reward

+Q[i] = -∞  if available[i] = 0

+- Infeasibility penalty

+# Epsiode ends

-items to pick
+- no more items to add

-## Rewards
+- capacity constraint met